-The Parties shall refrain from asking, accepting or proposing, either directly or indirectly, any payment or commission, any advantages or services of any kind, whether it is in exchange for their work carried out for the USAOCR, and which has not been agreed with or authorized by the competent authority at the USAOCR.
+Under the Code of Ethics, all Parties shall refrain from asking, accepting or proposing, either directly or indirectly, any payment or commission, any advantages or services of any kind, whether it is in exchange for their work carried out for the USAOCR, and which has not been agreed with or authorized by the competent authority at the USAOCR.
 They will inform USAOCR of any offers of this kind that are made to them.

 Only symbolic gifts may be offered or accepted by the Parties, as a mark of respect or as a token of friendship in accordance with usual local custom.
 Any other gifts received must be sent to the USAOCR.
 A competent authority at World OCR must authorize any other gifts offered to a third-party.